-Brlef Summary SECTIONS IMPACTS CLASSIC MEMBERS IMPACTS NEW MEMBERS hours, or other equivalent limit, per fiscal year; and The person's pay rate must be within the range paid by the employer to other employees performing comparable duties.
-In addition, requires a 180-day walting period before the retiree can return to work for a CaIPERS employer without reinstating from retirement, except under certain specified circumstances.
+Brlef Summary SECTIONS IMPACTS CLASSIC MEMBERS IMPACTS NEW MEMBERS hours, or other equivalent limit, per fiscal year; and o The person's pay rate must be within the range paid by the employer to other employees performing comparable duties. in addition, requires a 180-day waiting period before the retiree can return to work for a CalPERS employer without reinstating from retirement, except under certain specified circumstances.
 The 180-day waiting period generally does not apply to public safety officers or firefighters.
-However, the 180-day waiting period provision applies without exception to retirees who receive either a golden handshake or some other employed before January 1, 2013, are not impacted by the 180-day waiting period.
+However, the 180-day waiting period provision applies without exception to retirees who receive either a golden handshake or some other employer incentive to retire.
+The 180-day waiting period starts on the date of retirement.
+Retired annuitants already employed before January 1, 2013, are not impacted by the 180-day waiting period.
 A retiree who accepts an appointment after receiving unemployment insurance compensation must terminate that employment and will not be eligible for reappointment thereafter for 12 months.
-11 23 5
+Any public retiree appointed to a full-time position on a State board or commission on 21

-Currently, these provisions do not impact classic members directly.
+^{} Currently, these provisions do not impact classic members directly.
 However, they prohibit public employers from offering such a benefit or option to classic members in the future.